Use cases

 If you’re also exploring Zendesk alternatives for e-commerce, support quality varies significantly across the category.

-There's no universal winner here.
-The right choice depends on how your e-commerce operation actually runs today and where it's heading.
+There’s no universal winner here.
+The right choice depends on how your e-commerce operation actually runs today and where it’s heading.
+Choose Intercom for AI sophistication and channel breadth if you have engineering resources; choose Gorgias for native Shopify action execution if your support is e-commerce-first.

 Choose Intercom if: